Achaemenid conquest of the Indus Valley: Apadana Palace

 The reliefs at the Apadana Palace in Persepolis describe tribute bearers from 23 satrapies visiting the Achaemenid court.
-These are located at the southern end of the Apadana Staircase.
-Among the foreigners the Arabs, the Thracians, the Bactrians, the Indians (from the Indus valley area), the Parthians, the Cappadocians, the Elamites or the Medians.
-The Indians from the Indus valley are bare-chested, except for their leader, and barefooted and wear the dhoti.
+These are two sets of reliefs located at the eastern and the northern end of the Apadana Staircase.
+Among the foreigners the Arabs, the Thracians, the Bactrians, the Indians (from the Indus Valley), the Parthians, the Cappadocians, the Elamites or the Medians.
+The Indians from the Indus Valley are bare-chested, except for their leader, and barefooted and wear the dhoti.
 They bring baskets with vases inside, carry axes, and drive along a donkey.
 One man in the Indian procession carries a small but visibly heavy load of four jars on a yoke, suggesting that he was carrying some of the gold dust paid by the Indians as tribute to the Achaemenid court.

-According to the Naqsh-e Rustam inscription of Darius I (circa 490 BCE), there were three Achaemenid Satrapies in the subcontinent: Sattagydia, Gandara, Hidūš.